Olive Garden Logo

 Is Olive Garden food from Italy?

-Owned by Darden Restaurants, Inc. and based in Orange County, Florida, Olive Garden’s menu features well-loved Italian foods like pasta, breadsticks, and salads.
-Some of these dishes have been tweaked to suit American preferences better.
+Owned by Darden Restaurants, Inc. and based in Orange County, Florida, Olive Garden’s menu features well-loved Italian dishes such as pasta, breadsticks, and salads.
+Some of these dishes have been tweaked to better suit American preferences.
 This combination of American and Italian influences has helped establish Olive Garden as a go-to place for enjoyable dining experiences.
 Although some ingredients reflect the influence of Italian regions, all the food is prepared and served in the U.S., making Olive Garden’s offerings Italian-American rather than traditionally Italian.

 What is the meaning of the Olive Garden Logo?